Julian Köster: Club career

 Having started at TuS SW Brauweiler, Köster completed his youth team career at TSV Bayer Dormagen, a team he would make his senior handball debut with in 2018, playing in the 2.
 Bundesliga.
 In 2020, the German switched to league rivals VfL Gummersbach, signing a contract until 2024.
 His team earned promotion to the Bundesliga in the 2022 season, one which automatically triggered a one-year contract extension in Köster's contract.
 He became captain of the team in 2022, and signed on to play for Gummersbach until 2026 following a tenth-placed finish in the 2022–23 Bundesliga campaign.

 National team

 Köster made his international debut on the German national team on 21 September 2021.
 He participated at the 2021 World Men's Handball Championship in Egypt.
 Afterwards, Köster took part in the 2022 European Championship, where he played in all seven matches and became Germany's second-highest scorer with 18 goals.
 He once again became the second-highest scorer for Germany at the 2024 Euros, where his 31 goals helped Germany finish fourth.

+At the 2026 European Men's Handball Championship he won silver medals, losing to Denmark in the final.